 For each of the functions below, write code to implement that function.
-You may use the FunctionPractice.java file in today's IntelliJ section, or you may start a new project.
 You should test each function in main().

 1. Write a function that calculates and returns the Euclidean distance between two points in the Cartesian plane.
+The declaration should be

+'''

-The declaration should be public static double distance(int x1, int y1, int x2, int y2)
+public static double distance(int x1, int y1, int x2, int y2)

+'''